LV Monorail Map

 - Flamingo/Caesars Palace Station

 - MGM Grand Station

-Originally the Sahara Station, the SLS Station was renamed after the Sahara Hotel and Casino closed its doors and was replaced by the SLS Las Vegas.
-The Monorail offers a convenient stop at the luxurious SLS Las Vegas and the W Las Vegas.
-The SLS Station places Vegas nightlife at your fingertips with the Foundry, a unique live entertainment venue with three bars, a custom-built stage, and a capacity of 18,000.
-You can beat the heat at Foxtail Pool, a sprawling pool bar with cabanas, daybeds, and a state-of-the-art sound system.
-Be sure to visit Bazaar Meat by José Andrés, a revolutionary culinary adventure with nuanced cuisine for the hungry carnivore.To reach the SLS Station, follow signs inside the SLS property to the Monorail.
-The SLS Station elevated walkway is located close to The Perq and Monkey Bar and may be accessed by taking the stairs, elevator or escalator.
+The Monorail offers a convenient stop at the luxurious SAHARA Las Vegas and the W Las Vegas.
+The SAHARA Las Vegas Station places Vegas nightlife at your fingertips with the Foundry, a unique live entertainment venue with three bars, a custom-built stage, and a capacity of 18,000.
+You can beat the heat at the pools, a sprawling pool bar with cabanas, daybeds, and a state-of-the-art sound system.
+Be sure to visit Bazaar Meat by José Andrés, a revolutionary culinary adventure with nuanced cuisine for the hungry carnivore.To reach the SAHARA Las Vegas Station, follow signs inside the SAHARA Las Vegas property to the Monorail.
+The SAHARA Las Vegas Station elevated walkway is located close to The Perq and Monkey Bar and may be accessed by taking the stairs, elevator or escalator.
 Monorail tickets can be purchased at the fare-gate level.

 Las Vegas Convention Center Station